joseftw/JOS.ContentSerializer/README.md

         }
     }
 ```
-There is, of course :), support for nested ContentAreas and Internal Blocks etc...heres an JSON example:
+There is, of course :), support for nested ContentAreas and Internal Blocks etc...here's an JSON example:
 ```javascript
     {
         "heading": "This is Pretty cool",